 VAALCO Energy, Inc. Provides Operational Update

-/EIN News/ -- HOUSTON, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- VAALCO Energy, Inc. (NYSE: EGY; LSE: EGY) (“VAALCO” or the “Company”) today provided an operational update including additional information on the North Tchibala 2H-ST well.
+HOUSTON, Dec.
+09, 2022 (GLOBE NEWSWIRE) -- VAALCO Energy, Inc. EGYEGY)) ("VAALCO" or the "Company") today provided an operational update including additional information on the North Tchibala 2H-ST well.

 Highlights